How to Use TikTok Marketing for Your Business

 Choosing a room with good lighting — even better, purchase a small ring light — and minimal background noise

-Finding a stable filming surface
+Finding a stable surface for your camera

 Triple-checking Wi-Fi speeds